swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 to search for and hit enter.
 It will jump to the next location where that word is found.
 Try searching the `dictionary.txt` file for the word "cat".
-If you hit "/" then "enter", `less` will just repeat the previous search. `less` searches from the current location and works its way forward.
+If you hit "/" then "enter", `less` will just repeat the previous search. `less` only searches forward from the current location.
 If you are at the end of the file and search for the word "cat", `less` will not find it.
 You need to go to the beginning of the file and search.